 13. Plastic straws.
 Americans alone use 500 million drinking straws every day.
 This is something no one thinks about because they're free and come with every meal.
 It's like we don't even see it.
 We use it, abuse it, and lose it.
 It's not recyclable, it's a waste.
 Refuse a straw or bring your own glass straws or these stainless steel.
 If you have kids, they'll love these colored ones!
 If you don't think straws are a big deal, I double dog dare you to watch this.

 15. Paper towels.
 I keep paper towels for soaking up blood from ground beef when I pull it out of the freezer and it gets runny or grease from bacon, but otherwise I use cloth rags instead, or "unpaper towels" as some call it.
 Be careful to stay away from microfiber cloths.
 Microfibers, as well as any materials that aren't 100% cotton, linen, or another natural material, are made of plastic which go unfiltered into our oceans, polluting marine life.
-Opt for 100% natural fibers when you can.
+Opt for 100% natural fibers when you can like cotton, linen, etc.